 Our faculty follow patients with bladder exstrophy from all over the United States and the world.
-Dr. Docimo spent seven years as part of the Exstrophy center at the Johns Hopkins Hospital, and Dr. Wu comes to us from the Children’s Hospital of Philadelphia where there is a large experience with bladder exstrophy.
 Although much emphasis has been placed on the newborn repair of exstrophy, older children, adolescents and even adults with this condition require treatment and surgery.
 Reconstruction of the older child and adult with bladder exstrophy is a particular interest at the Children’s Hospital of Pittsburgh, and pioneering work such as laparoscopic-assisted bladder reconstruction has been developed by our faculty.
 If you child has bladder exstrophy and you desire further information, please do not hesitate to contact us.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 One Children’s Hospital Way

 4401 Penn Ave.

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.